Joseph Hooker: Early years

+After the Mexican–American War (which ended in 1848), he served as an assistant adjutant general of the Pacific Division in Sonoma, California, under the command of Persifor F. Smith and then Ethan A. Hitchcock.
+To raise funds for land speculation in Sonoma during California's gold rush, acting as a government agent, Hooker purchased hay at market prices.
+He then sold it to the army at double the price.
+Hooker was arrested on November 25, 1851, and charged with conduct unbecoming an officer and a gentleman because of his profiteering activities.
+His court martial was held in December 1851.
+The judge advocate for his trial was Henry W. Halleck.
+Although Halleck proved Hooker's guilt, he was found not guilty only because there was no law or army regulation against profiteering.
+The War Department quickly enacted a regulation that prohibited officers from entering into contracts with the government.
+Immediately after the trial, Hooker was forced to go on leave.
+If he wanted to stay in the army, it would not be on the west coast so he resigned his commission effective February 21, 1853.

-After the Mexican–American War (which ended in 1848), he served as an assistant adjutant general of the Pacific Division, but resigned his commission in 1853; his military reputation had been damaged when he testified against his former commander, General Scott, in the court-martial for insubordination of Gideon Johnson Pillow.
-The Handsome Captain struggled with the tedium of peacetime life and reportedly passed the time with liquor, ladies, and gambling.
-He settled in Sonoma County, California, as a farmer and land developer, and ran unsuccessfully for election to represent the region in the California legislature.
-He was obviously unhappy and unsuccessful in his civilian pursuits because, in 1858, he wrote to Secretary of War John B. Floyd to request that his name "be presented to president Buchanan as a candidate for a lieutenant colonelcy", but nothing came of his request.
+While on leave, Hooker moved to his recently purchased 550-acre farm part of Rancho Agua Caliente in Sonoma Valley.
+However, he constantly struggled with debt from significant poker losses, failed farming efforts, and multiple lawsuits.
+He ran unsuccessfully in the 1853 election to represent the Sonoma District in the California State Assembly.
+Heavily in debt, he was unhappy and unsuccessful in his civilian pursuits.
+In 1858, he wrote to Secretary of War John B. Floyd to request that his name "be presented to president Buchanan as a candidate for a lieutenant colonelcy", but nothing came of his request.
+He made numerous other attempts to re-enter the army, but was continuously blocked by Winfield Scott.
 From 1859 to 1861, he held a commission as a colonel in the California militia.

 Civil War

-At the start of the Civil War in 1861, Hooker requested a commission, but his first application was rejected, possibly because of the lingering resentment harbored by Winfield Scott, general-in-chief of the Army.
-He had to borrow money to make the trip east from California.
+At the start of the Civil War in 1861, Hooker requested a commission, but his applications were rejected because of the lingering resentment harbored by Winfield Scott, general-in-chief of the Army.
+A friend gave $1,000 to Hooker to clear his debts and book passage east from California.
 After he witnessed the Union Army defeat at the First Battle of Bull Run, he wrote a letter to President Abraham Lincoln that complained of military mismanagement, promoted his own qualifications, and again requested a commission.
 He was appointed, in August 1861, as brigadier general of volunteers to rank from May 17.
 He commanded a brigade and then division around Washington, D.C., as part of the effort to organize and train the new Army of the Potomac, under Maj.
 Gen. George B. McClellan.